AaryanSharma03/soc_workshop/README.md

 ## Implementation
 1. Doing layout simulation from the magic file in ngspice
 2. Charactersizing our sample cell
-3. We will feeding the sample cell in OpenLANE
+3. We will plugin the sample cell in OpenLANE
 ## Procedure
-Note: Say you want to make changes on fly in the configuration i.e. how the pins are alligned along the core before these were placed randomly equidistant to each other so there are four strategies to this.
+Note: Say you want to make changes on fly in the configuration i.e. how the pins are alligned along the core before these were placed randomly equidistant to each other so there are four strategies supported by the `IO Placer` which is a opensource EDA tool.
 Say we have done synthesis stage and floorplan stage you can open the `/home/work/tools/openlane_working_dir/configuration` than simply run the command
 ```bash
 pwd